-Contaminant Maximum Concentration (μg/L) Comparison Value (μg/L) Ratios CHF Scale CHF Value Sum The Ratios CHF > 100 H (High) CHE - [Maximum Concentration of Co ontaminantl 100 > CHF > 2 M (Medium) 2 > CHF L (Low) Comparison Value for Conta minantj CONTAMINANT DIRECTIONS: Record the CHF Value from above in the box to the right HAZARD FACTOR (maximum value = H).
-Migratory Pathw av Factor DIRECTIONS: Circle th the groundwater migratory pathway at the I MRS. Classification Desc cription Value Evident Analytical data or observable evidence indicates that contamination in the groundwater is present at, moving toward, or has moved to a point of exposure.
-H Contamination in the groundwater is present at, H Contamination in groundwater has moved only slightly beyond the source (i.e., tens of feet), could Potential on is not sufficient to make a determination of Evident M Confined Information indicates a low potential for contamin a potential point of exposure (possibly due to the controls).
-L MIGRATORY DIRECTIONS: Record the single high nest value from above in the box to the PATHWAY FACTOR right (maximum value = Receptor Fa actor DIRECTIONS: Circle th ne value that corresponds most closely to Classification Desc cription Value Identified There is a threatened water supply well downgradient of the source and the groundwater is a current source of drinking water or source of water for other beneficial uses such as irrigation/agriculture (equivalent to Class I or IIA aquifer).
+Contaminant Maximum Concentration (μg/L) Comparison Value (μg/L) Ratios CHF Scale CHF Value Sum The Ratios CHF > 100 H (High) CHE - \( \sum{\text{Maximum Concentration of Co}} \) ontaminant] 100 > CHF > 2 M (Medium) 2 > CHF L (Low) [Comparison Value for Conta minantJ CONTAMINANT DIRECTIONS: Record the CHF Value from above in the box to the right HAZARD FACTOR (maximum value = H).
+Migratory Pathw av Factor DIRECTIONS: Circle th the groundwater migratory pathway at the N MRS. Classification Desc cription Value Evident Analytical data or observable evidence indicates moving toward, or has moved to a point of expos that contamination in the groundwater is present at, ure. Н Potential Contamination in groundwater has moved only sl move but is not moving appreciably, or information or Confined. М Confined Information indicates a low potential for contaminant migration from the source via the groundwater to a potential point of exposure (possibly due to the presence of geological structures or physical controls).
+MIGRATORY DIRECTIONS: Record the single high nest value from above in the box to the PATHWAY FACTOR right (maximum value = : H).
+Receptor Fa actor DIRECTIONS: Circle th ne value that corresponds most closely to Classification Desc cription Value Identified There is a threatened water supply well downgradient of the source and the groundwater is a current source of drinking water or source of water for other beneficial uses such as irrigation/agriculture (equivalent to Class I or IIA aquifer).
 Potential There is no threatened water supply well downgror potentially usable for drinking water, irrigation, aquifer). М Limited There is no potentially threatened water supply well downgradient of the source and the groundwater is not considered a potential source of drinking water and is of limited beneficial use (equivalent to Class IIIA or IIIB aquifer, or where perched aquifer exists only).
 RECEPTOR FACTOR DIRECTIONS: Record the single high right (maximum value = No Kno wn or Suspected Groundwater MC Hazard